-During installation, and prior to the completion of backfilling and the construction of permanent end treatment, slope protection, flow controls, etc., the structure is vulnerable to damage from storm and flow conditions.
+During installation, prior to the completion of backfilling, permanent end treatment, slope protection, flow controls, etc., the structure is vulnerable to storm and flow conditions less than the final design levels.
 Hydraulic flow forces on unprotected ends, unbalanced backfill loads, loss of backfill and support due to erosion and uplift forces are examples of factors to be considered.
 While guidance is offered in some of the above sections, temporary protection may need to be constructed.

-Hydraulic forces can float structures without adequate protection or buckle inverts (large radius inverts are especially vulnerable to buckling) if the foundation, bedding or backfill becomes saturated.
-Proper channeling of flow through active structures and placing end treatment and slope protection as soon as possible are advised.
-Structures installed between cofferdams or in trenches subject to inundation should be protected from the effects of ponded water.
+Hydraulic forces can float in complete structures without protection or buckle inverts (large radius inverts are especially vulnerable to buckling) if the foundation, bedding or backfill becomes saturated.
+Proper channeling of flow through active structures, placing end treatment and slope protection as early as possible are advised.
+Protecting cofferdamned structures and trench installations from ponding

-Figure 27.
-Minimum cover for construction loads.
+Figure 20.
+Minimum cover for construction leads.

-Figure 28.
-Adequate, uniform compaction is critical to building soil/steel structures.
+Adequate, uniform compaction is the secret to building soil and steel structures.